 The first time we decided to dream big and take the kids to France, we weren’t sure we could pull it off.
 We’d spent a decade or so living on a very small budget and/or getting out of debt.
 To save up the money seemed like a big, gnarly, almost-impossible undertaking back in 2012.

-When we accomplished that goal two years later, the travel bug had buried itself deep within our family culture.
+When we accomplished that goal in 2014, the travel bug had buried itself deep within our family culture.
 Before we’d even been there a week, I was already plotting how to come back.
 While the kids were all happy to be home after a month abroad, even they soon started talking about doing it again.